KendiLorna/Marketing-and-product-performance-analysis/README.md

 #### PROCESS

-I loaded the CSV file into MySQL to do preliminary data checks for duplicates and ensure the data was clean.
+The data was then imported into Microsoft Power BI for visualization.

-I did some summary statistics on the columns before loading the data into Microsoft Power BI to create visualizations.
+I created dynamic visuals with calculated measures and grouping columns using DAX.

-In Power BI, I calculated some measures and hid unnecessary columns for my analysis.
+Unnecessary columns were hidden to streamline analysis.

-The measures were created using DAX:
+Key DAX Measures:

 •	Total budget
 ````